statiagov/gesmew/guides/content/developer/core/calculators.md

 The Percent Per Item calculator works in a near-identical fashion to the [Per Item Calculator](#per-item), with the exception that rather than providing a flat-rate per item, it is a percentage.

-Assuming a calculator amount of 10% and an order such as this:
+Assuming a calculator amount of 10% and an inspection such as this:

-* Product A: $15.00 x 2 (within matching products)
+* Establishment A: $15.00 x 2 (within matching establishments)
-* Product B: $10.00 x 1 (within matching products)
+* Establishment B: $10.00 x 1 (within matching establishments)
-* Product C: $20.00 x 4 (excluded from matching products)
+* Establishment C: $20.00 x 4 (excluded from matching establishments)

 The calculation would be: